AccAEN/AccessibleAdverseEventNotification/README.md

 ![Figure 7](graphs/DAEN_histogram_myocarditis_age.gif)
 Figure 7.

 Figure 8 shows the death rate of people in Australia who contracted COVID-19.
 Data taken from [health.gov](https://www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/coronavirus-covid-19-case-numbers-and-statistics#cases-and-deaths-by-age-and-sex) on 1/12/2021.
-Bottom graph has a logarithmic y-acis to see what is happening with those under the age of 60.
+Bottom graph has a logarithmic y-axis to see what is happening with those under the age of 60.

 ![Figure 8](graphs/Case%20fatality%20rate%20with%20COVID-19.png)
 Figure 8.